apollographql/apollo/docs/source/platform/operation-registry.md

 ### Limitations

 - Subscriptions within Apollo Server should be disabled.
 For more information, see the instructions below.
-- Only the default schema tag (`current`) is supported.

-  To use the operation registry with schema tags, the schema which necessitates demand control should also be registered to the default (`current`) tag for the same service.
-For example, if a service is using a `prod` schema tag and publishing the schema with `apollo service:push --tag=prod`, the same schema should also be pushed to the default tag with `apollo service:push --tag=current`.

 Please [contact the Apollo sales team](https://www.apollographql.com/contact-sales/) if you require a solution to any of these limitations.